jburnwor/jburnwor.github.io/README.md

 ![Image](/img/tictactoe.png)

 Tic-Tac-Toe Master is an easy to learn, hard to master variants of the classic game.
-It includes 4 versions of Tic-Tac-Toe, a cosmetic shop, trackable achievements, match making.
+It includes 4 versions of Tic-Tac-Toe, a cosmetic shop, trackable achievements, match-making.

 I worked on setting up and connecting the firebase database with one of my teammates, create and track the challenges, and set up one of the game board themes.